grafana/grafana/docs/sources/datasources/phlare.md

 TODO: image

-This allows you to quickly see any spikes in the value of the scraped profiles and zoom into a particular time range.
+This allows you to quickly see any spikes in the value of the scraped profiles and zoom in to a particular time range.

 ## Provision the Phlare data source

 You can modify the Grafana configuration files to provision the Phlare data source.
-Read more about how it works and all the settings you can set for data sources on the provisioning topic (TODO link).
+To learn more, and to view the available provisioning settings, see (TODO link).

 Here is an example config: